SUBSCRIBE TODAY FOR INFORMATION ON OUR SHIRT DESIGN CONTEST!

 I had no idea what I was going to do with my life, but I knew that the time was coming, and I could finally get away from them.
 I tried to fill out college applications, but because I didn’t know what I wanted to do, I didn’t know what college to apply to and it was an apparent endless cycle.
 Then, I was watching television, trying to find something to watch when I stopped on the channel showing a war movie.
 It was an autobiographical movie about Audie Leon Murphy and took place during WWII.
 The movie was called “To Hell and Back”.
 THAT WAS IT!!
 I KNEW WHAT I WANTED TO DO!!
 I wanted to be a Soldier – I wanted to make a difference in the world and this was how I was going to do it.
 I went to school and told the school counselor that I wanted to enlist into the military.
 At first, I was set on the Marines, because let’s face it, their uniforms are way cooler than the Army’s uniforms.
 But, something changed my mind and I enlisted into the Army.
 I did what I do best, and I poured myself into studying what to do, the different commands, procedures and marching movements.
 I was going to be the best Soldier I could be so that I could prove to the world that I am worthy, that I shouldn’t have been aborted, that not committing suicide was the right choice to make, to prove that I could make it on my own without them, and that I do have the potential to do great things.

 I left for Basic Training and never looked back!
 I had a very successful military career and I loved serving my country.
 I competed in many awards boards, winning many of them.
 I performed exceptionally well on my physical fitness tests and was hand-picked for very distinguished positions working for some of the Army’s truly best and brightest Soldiers and Army leaders.
 The most prestigious moment of my career was when I was inducted into the Sergeant Audie Murphy Club (SAMC) while stationed at Fort Campbell, Kentucky.
 After all, Audie Leon Murphy is the reason that I joined the Army in the first place.
 I served over 20 years with distinction, honor and pride.
 I made a difference and there is no doubt that my children’s children’s children will be able to talk about my career with pride for what I accomplished.
 As is the plight of those of us that have chosen to defend this great Nation of ours, I have experienced battles, war, loss and despair.
 As so many of us, I have felt what it is like to lose troops, to bury my friends and to tell their loved ones that they are gone.
 I have also experienced tremendous happiness and pride in the work that I did day in and day out.
 I loved being a Soldier and have never second-guessed enlisting.
 During my career, I was badly injured.
 I had to have multiple surgeries and spent so much time in the hospital that I had forgotten what it felt like to have the sun shine on my face, the wind blowing my hair.
 My team of doctors said that I would most likely never walk again and if I did, it would most certainly be with the aid of a device such as a walker or a cane.
 I would most assuredly never be able to run again.
-It took a VERY long time, but I told my neurosurgeon, his team of doctors and the hospital staff that I would not only walk again, but that I would run again.
-With the help of my family and friends, I fought, and I fought, and I fought.
+It took a VERY long time, but with the help of my family and friends, I fought, and I fought, and I fought.
 My husband would not let me quit on him.
 My children kept me going.
 My friends kept me motivated.
 My mind went back to when I was a kid and how running kept me from attempting suicide.
-Running made my life tolerable enough to stay and handle it and there was no way that I was giving up now.
+Running made my life tolerable enough to stay and face adversity and there was no way that I was giving up now.
 My life up to this point was either you give it your all or you give it nothing and this situation was going to be no different.
 I have since ran countless races to include 5K, 10K, 25K distances as well as multiple marathons of varying categories of ultra, full and half.
+I have participated in a 223 mile race as well as a Ragnar Trail race.
 I have learned to rock climb and pay forward that skill to others as an instructor.
 I have ridden bikes in competitions and helped run an American Flag across the United States.
-Most recently, I have begun on a weightlifting path and have scheduled my first bodybuilding show.
+Most recently, I have begun weightlifting path and on May 5th, became not only Nationally Qualified, but am a 3-time champion.
 I am a runner.
+I am a bodybuilder.
 I am an athlete.
 I am stubborn.
 Most of all, I am a fighter.

 I am also a Survivor.
 I have been treated for breast cancer and ovarian cancer and even though they were the fights of my life, again, my family and close friends would not let me quit.
 I wanted to (quit) believe me, I wanted to, but my husband & children activated the “stay and fight” mentality that I had pushed down deep inside me.
 It kicked in and one more time it was all or nothing.
 I chose the all route.
 It has been a battle for the ages, full of ebbs and flows, great news, then not so great.
 I have had surgeries and treatments that hurt like holy hell, but I couldn’t give up on myself when I had so many people that refused to give up on me.
 So, I fought, and I prayed.

-I started my very own company, called Potential Realized, with the mission that I have always had – to make a difference.
-Everyone has potential, they just may not know it or believe in it.
+I started my very own company, called Potential Realized, with the mission that I have always had – to make a difference, to have a lasting impact.
+Everyone has potential.
 We believe that bringing out the best in each of us enriches all of us.
 The power of potential is huge, and it is my mission to help people figure out their passions, their goals and come up with a plan so they can achieve them!
 Everyone has a PR, whether it is related to sports or whatever path you are traveling.
-Whether you are working on Personal Responsibility, Private Relationships, Praise and Reward, Personal Record, Parent Responsibility, Physiological Response, Professional Rebuilding…the list can go on forever because it is reflectant upon what is happening in your life and what is important to you at this moment.
-Everyone’s PR changes and that is the beauty of Potential Realized, it changes with you, it changes to help you change.
+Whether you are working on Personal Responsibility, Private Relationships, Praise and Reward, Personal Record, Parenting Responsibly, Physiological Response, Professional Rebuilding…the list can go on forever because it is reflectant upon what is happening in your life and what is important to you at this moment.
+Everyone’s PR changes and that is the beauty of Potential Realized - it changes with you, it changes to help you change.

-I am a Veteran, a Survivor, a Motivational Speaker, a Certified Personal Trainer, a Certified Veteran Fitness Officer, a Wife, a Mother, a Friend, an Athlete, but more importantly, I am ME, I am DANA!
+I am a Veteran, a Survivor, a Mother a Wife, a Certified Personal Trainer, a Motivational Speaker, a Certified Veteran Fitness Operative, a Friend, an Athlete, but more importantly, I am ME, I am DANA!
 Who are you and why?

 This video interview took place during attendance to a personal training course.
 It was put together by Jacob Roberson Media.
 It is a video testimonial of Dana's transition from the military to civilian life, a few of the struggles she has gone through and how she was able to make it to the other side of them to be at that very moment and what propels her to keep going.